afqueiruga/LatentPrimaries/paper/paper.md

 The current implementation LatentSim does not support inputting via saturations on the equilibria, a commonly used primary variable, but this problem could be solved with future engineering work for a non-experimental simulator.

+## Methodology Summary

+1. Make a database of $T,p,\rho,h,X_1,...$
+   - Piece together empirical fits for each phase from literature
+   - (*Experimental data in the future*)
+2. Normalize (and $\log(p)$) the database, shuffle it
+   - $\log(p)$ distributes the low-$p$ phases evenly w.r.t. high-$p$ phases
+3. Train the autoencoder on batch-generated architectures.
+Note that phase labels are not used.
+4. Load the models and generate physics code
+5. Verify and grade architectures on tests
+   - Need more than autoencoder mean-squared-error
+   - Differentiability and numerical stability in simulation
+   - Evaluation speed (billions of times in a simulation!)
+6. Pick best one to package into production code

 ## Pseudo-code

 ```